sebastianspicker/rootstock/README.md

 - The document now favors checked behavior over exploratory notes.

 ## Usage
-- Made the next js assumptions easier to check later.
+- Made the python assumptions easier to check later.

-- Earlier scratch detail is now represented in maintained sections.
+- The older setup fragments have been reduced to the useful parts.

 ## Current Focus
 Use the next review to check behavior before adding surface area.